barbazul/1kfa/mod_guide_player.md

 Flip over the top card of your Deckahedron and look for that Crown suit.

 Let's say the Deckahedron card shows ✔✔ next to the Crown.
-The GM uses the indicated instructions on the Defy Danger move ("You do it, but there's a new complication") to improvise what happens next:
+The Defy Danger move reads "You do it, but there's a new complication".
+When you look to the GM to interpret this outcome, they begin to
+improvise:

 > You leap through the air, landing with a thud on the other
 > side of the pit, kicking up a cloud of dust on this forgotten